kwestin/splunk-lab/README.md

 ## Lab 3:

-1. [Download the Apache access.log file](access.log) you will notice that Splunk automatically identifies this as Apache as "access_combined"
+1. [Download the Apache access.log file](access.log) you will notice that Splunk automatically identifies the sourcetype as "access_combined" which is for the Apache Web Server

 ![Splunk Data Import](/img/splunk8.png)